Last Updated on March 24, 2021 by Shaun Snapp

 This lack of references should cause one to pause.

-If a firm produces a long report but has very few references, it means that either the report author or the company they work for are dishonest.
-(Recall, I was required by my subcontract role to remove the reference to the author.
+If a firm produces a long report but has very few references, it means that either the report author or the company they work for are dishonest and will lie about the work they have done.
+(Recall, my subcontract role required me to remove the reference to the author.
 Therefore the offending entity was the consulting firm.
 I was able to make my point without using a reference, but I would have preferred to have kept the reference).

 Extreme Research Rigging